What is Mesothelioma Cancer?

 Malignant mesothelioma is a rare form of asbestos cancer that most often attacks the lungs and abdomen.

 Most have never heard of malignant mesothelioma.
 Yet when you or someone you love has received a mesothelioma cancer diagnosis, trying to understand this medically complicated asbestos lung cancer can be an overwhelming process.
-At the Simmons Law Firm, our lawyers have worked with thousands of patients and families affected by malignant mesothelioma.
+At Simmons Hanly Conroy, our lawyers have worked with thousands of patients and families affected by malignant mesothelioma.

-Stay Informed: Mesothelioma Facts and Mesothelioma Information from Simmons Firm
+Stay Informed: Mesothelioma Facts and Mesothelioma Information from Simmons Hanly Conroy

 On this website we try to give you as much malignant mesothelioma information as possible.
 However, if you have been diagnosed with mesothelioma or diseases linked to asbestos, we strongly recommend you consult your physician or find a mesothelioma specialist by reaching out to an organization like the Mesothelioma Applied Research Foundation for the most accurate mesothelioma information.